HLN (TV network): 2001 re-launch

 On August 6, 2001, CNN Headline News unveiled a revamp of the network's on-air format, promoted with a new slogan, Real news, real fast.
 The centerpiece of the new format was the replacement of the network's ticker with a large pane across the bottom of the screen, which displayed headlines and other information (such as weather updates and sports news).
 The network also introduced another new studio and multi-anchor format, and announced plans to add more live rolling news coverage.
 CNN described the new design as being inspired by the internet, in an attempt to appeal to younger viewers; the Chicago Tribune noted that the channel's viewership had been dropping, and skewing towards viewers over 50, which are not desirable to most advertisers.

 Upon its launch, the new format received mixed reviews, with critics arguing that the new screen format conveyed too much information at once, distracting viewers from its main video programming.
-Critics also drew comparisons to financial news channels (such as CNBC, CNNfn, Bloomberg Television, C-SPAN and TechTV), as well as a similar increase in on-screen information announced by ESPNews.
+Critics also drew comparisons to financial news channels, as well as a similar increase in on-screen information announced by sports news service ESPNews.
 Steve Johnson of the Chicago Tribune explained that "the video portion of Headline News' subdivided screen occupies only about a third of the total real estate.
 My 27-inch set shrinks, in effect, to a 14-incher when tuned to Headline News.
 Never mind the old-school problem of trying to spot the hockey puck; people with smaller sets watching sports highlights here will have trouble finding a basketball."

+On February 3, 2003 Headline News moved to a fully live format from 6AM-Midnight weekdays.

+This line-up would continue until Headline News began to move away from the newswheel in 2005.